 Summary: Reporter Camille Preaker goes back to her hometown to cover the murders of two preteen girls.
 Fresh out of the psychiatric hospital, Camille must face the demons of her family while trying not to relapse.
 As she uncovers the disturbing truth that the victims share a lot of similarities with herself, Camille realizes that these murders could involve someone in her own family.

-8 Stalwart Things about Gillian Flynn’s Sharp Objects
+8 Stalwart Things about SHARP OBJECTS by Gillian Flynn

 (May Contain Spoilers)